 Print books remain #1.
 What does this mean for you?While everyone (or maybe it was just me) believes that eBooks are the only way to read now, we come here to confirm: this is not true.
 Print books remain the champion of reading (even if less people do the act of reading.)
 Now, before you comment and say, “getting my book printed will cost so much money” or “I can’t seal the deal with PRH or Tor or any of those big publishers!”
 Don’t forget about print-on-demand: the most efficient way for a self-published author to get their book in physical format!
 So you can still make your way into the print market without a major publishing deal (sorry, big guys.)

 Audiobooks are still on the rise!

 We love audiobooks here at HRM.
 We talk about them enough to say we’re not surprised they’ll continue to rise come the new year.

-Hybrid publishing and collaborative publishing are important mediums to self-published authors (or writers looking into self-publishing.)
+We’ve talked about it once, we’ll talk about it again: hybrid/collaborative publishing is important and will continue to rise in popularity in 2019.
+Why should it be important to you?Hybrid publishing and collaborative publishing are important mediums to self-published authors (or writers looking into self-publishing.)
 We want the quality of a major publisher (you know, the big tough editors and the fantastic printing jobs) but since deals from them are far and few between, we need an alternative.
 An alternative where we have creative flexibility and control over the work in question.
 These mediums are just that.
 They provide the quality care to your work as well as giving you the power over it – with consideration, of course.
 Major publishing houses ensure a bigger paycheck, but why not get your foot in the door to start?